davidfoxcroft/lsj-book/README.md

-# Learning statistics with jamovi
+# learning statistics with jamovi

 Contains LaTeX source for: